-The analysis specified in the BY-COVID baseline use case requires the secondary use of pseudonymised individual-level data from the vaccine registry containing information on administered COVID-19 vaccines (VACCINNET+), the COVID-19 test result database containing positive and negative PCR or rapid antigen test results for SARS-CoV-2 (COVID-19 Healthdata Database), the Belgian statistical office (STATBEL) containing socioeconomic information, the reimbursement data from the Intermutualistic Agency (IMA), and information on healthcare actors (COBRHA).
+Data available within the architecture of the LINK-VACC project (pseudonymised research environment) allow to meet the requirements of the common data model specification of BY-COVID's baseline use case.
+As such, it entails the secondary use of pseudonymised individual-level data from the vaccine registry containing information on administered COVID-19 vaccines (VACCINNET+), the COVID-19 test result database containing positive and negative PCR or rapid antigen test results for SARS-CoV-2 (COVID-19 Healthdata Database), the Belgian statistical office (STATBEL) containing socioeconomic information, the reimbursement data from the Intermutualistic Agency (IMA), and information on healthcare actors (COBRHA).
 All data sources contain routinely collected data from healthcare or public information systems.
-Individual-level linkage of these data sources based on the national registry number within a pseudonymised environment is organized by the IT architecture of the LINK-VACC project, hosted by the Healthdata.be service of Sciensano.
-No new data collection will be set up.
-The objectives of the BY-COVID baseline use case (studying vaccine effectiveness) are covered by the existing deliberation of the Information Security Committee of the LINK-VACC project.
+Individual-level linkage of these data sources based on the pseudonymised national registry number within a pseudonymised research environment is organized by the IT architecture of the LINK-VACC project, hosted by the Healthdata.be service of Sciensano.
+No new data collections will be set up.